Maharashtra journalist killed allegedly by land dealer after article on refinery project

 Vinayak Raut, an MP from the Uddhav Thackeray-led faction of the Shiv Sena, said that he will write a letter to Modi and demand a discussion on the refinery.
 “The death is not accidental but a clear foul play and an attack by the land broker,” he said.

 The Shiv Sena had opposed the Ratnagiri Refinery and Petrochemical project, which was originally planned at the Nanar village in Ratnagiri.
-Protestors had claimed that the project would cause large-scale environmental pollution and would displace 17 villages in the districts of Ratnagiri and Sindhudurg.
+Protestors had claimed that the project would cause large-scale environmental pollution and displace 17 villages in the districts of Ratnagiri and Sindhudurg.

 Subsequently, the project was proposed to be moved to the Barsu-Solgaon area.